MicrosoftDocs/sql-docs/docs/reporting-services/troubleshooting/errors-and-events-reference-reporting-services.md

 # Errors and events reference (Reporting Services)

 This article provides information about errors and events for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
 The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] log files also contain error information.
-For more information about the types of log files that are available and how to view the logs, see [Reporting Services Log Files and Sources](../../reporting-services/report-server/reporting-services-log-files-and-sources.md).
+For more information about the types of log files that are available and how to view the logs, see [Reporting Services log files and sources](../../reporting-services/report-server/reporting-services-log-files-and-sources.md).

 ## Cause and resolution for reporting services error messages

 Cause and resolution information is available for the errors most frequently searched for on the [!INCLUDE[msCoName](../../includes/msconame-md.md)] web sites.
-For more information, see [Cause and Resolution of Reporting Services Errors](../../reporting-services/troubleshooting/cause-and-resolution-of-reporting-services-errors.md).
+For more information, see [Cause and resolution of Reporting Services errors](../../reporting-services/troubleshooting/cause-and-resolution-of-reporting-services-errors.md).

 ## Report server events